Decline of Christianity in the Western world: Italy and Spain

 Adherence to established forms of church-related worship is in rapid decline in Italy and Spain, and Church authority on social, moral and ethical issues has been reduced.
 Daily church attendance has declined but Catholicism still remains the predominant religion in Spain and Italy.
-According to the Spanish Center for Sociological Research, 60.2% of Spaniards self-identified as Catholic in 2020, According to a 2014 Pew Research Center study, 83.3% of Italy's residents are Christians.
+However, according to the Spanish Center for Sociological Research, 55.6% of Spaniards self-identified as Catholic in 2023, but only 18.3% claimed to be "practicing" Catholics.

+In Italy, about 68% of participants in a 2023 poll by Ipsos self-identified as "Christians".
+However, although most of the population claims religious affiliations, according to the Italian National Institute of Statistics (ISTAT) data, less than 19% of Italians have declared themselves to be practicing.
+While the proportion of those who have never practiced a religion has doubled, from 16% in 2001 to 31% in 2022.